 There are three commonly recognised options when pruning a tree.
 A tree surgeon may suggest Crown Reduction, Crown Thinning, or Crown Lifting/Raising.

 The crown is the area that bears foliage.
 A crown reduction is the overall reduction in height and/or spread of the tree’s crown.
 Reducing the crown of a tree can be used to reduce mechanical stress on individual branches.
-It can also be used to reduce stress on the whole tree through wind loading.
+Arborists can also use pruning to reduce stress on the whole tree through wind loading.

 Sometimes a crown reduction can be carried out in order to make the tree more suitable for its immediate environment or, to reduce the effects of shading and light loss, etc.

 Crucially, the final result should retain the main framework of the crown and ensure a significant proportion of the leaf-bearing structure is untouched.
 A similar, although smaller outline, will remain.

 Crown reduction cuts should be as small as possible and in general not exceed 10cm diameter.

 A measurement or percentage will specify a crown reduction.
 These measurements may reflect the finished result or refer to lengths of parts for removal to aid clarity, e.g. ‘crown reduce in height by 2.0m and lateral spread by 1.0m, all-round, to finished crown dimensions of 18m in height by 11m in spread (all measurements approximate.)’.

 Not all species are suitable for this service, and crown reduction should not be confused with ‘topping’, an indiscriminate and harmful treatment.

 Looking for expert tree pruning in South Shields?